 In 1998, the Center stepped in and petitioned the U.S. Fish and Wildlife Service to grant endangered species protection to the cuckoo.
 The petition led to a Fish and Wildlife Service determination that western cuckoos should be treated as a “distinct population segment.”
 In 2000, the Center and allies filed a suit to force a listing decision, and the next year the Service determined the cuckoo’s listing was “warranted but precluded” — meaning the bird’s federal protection would be put off in favor of “higher priority” listings.

 But things are now moving forward.
 In 2011 the Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to make progress in protection decisions for 757 species, including the western yellow-billed cuckoo.
 Following that agreement, in October 2013 the Service proposed the cuckoo for "threatened" status under the Endangered Species Act — but since that designation wouldn't be protective enough, in 2014 the Center and our supporters built up pressure against the agency to upgrade the bird's proposed status to "endangered."
-We're also advocating for critical habitat designation for this beautiful bird, and in August 2014, the Service proposed to protect more than a half-million acres in nine western states.
+We've also advocated for critical habitat designation for this beautiful bird, and in August 2014, the Service proposed to protect more than a half-million acres in nine western states.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|